papers-in-systems/website/_sessions/2023-08-proxy-failure.md

     link: https://hachyderm.io/@juno
 registration: https://ti.to/bredemeyer/ps-proxy-failure
 date: 2023-08-07
+miro: ""
+slug: "When a measure becomes a target, it ceases to be a good measure.
+This phenomenon has received numerous names and has been observed across a broad range of contexts, ranging from macroeconomics to machine-learning to ecology."
 ---

 > When a measure becomes a target, it ceases to be a good measure.
 This phenomenon has received numerous names and has been observed across a broad range of contexts, ranging from macroeconomics to machine-learning to ecology.
-Is this similarity superficial, or does it imply a unified underlying mechanism?
+> Is this similarity superficial, or does it imply a unified underlying mechanism?
 We argue that there are real structural similarities that lead to this phenomenon, which we label "proxy failure".
-Our account provides a novel perspective on the organization and dynamics of goal-oriented behaviour across biological and social scales.
+> Our account provides a novel perspective on the organization and dynamics of goal-oriented behaviour across biological and social scales.